 Mary's clothes closet provides clothes and small household items for those in need.
 We gladly will accept clean clothing items for men, women, boys, and girls.
 Also, small working home appliances are accepted.
-IF you have items to donate please contact us at (772) 461-7788.
+If you have items to donate please contact us at (772) 461-7788.

 The GTC provides a healthy environment where the trainees are perfected in their character by evangelizing, shepherding, constant fellowship with the Word and following an organized schedule.
 After the first stage of training they are sent out to go to different cities, states, and countries preaching the gospel of the kingdom in order to hasten the Lord’s coming.
+Call for more information.